FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 They then proceed with a step-by-step walkthrough, with the most essential steps highlighted in boldface.

 There are several checkpoints along the way to ensure you stay on track.
-These come in the shape of _success boxes_. <!-- which you have to click to unfold -->
+These come in the shape of _success boxes_, which you have to click to unfold.
 Additional useful information that might be straying too off-topic is listed in _tip_ or _info_ boxes.
 They are optional for completing your task, but might deliver useful extra insights.
+You can collapse them after reading.
-When this information contains strategies to steer you clear from mistakes, it will be labeled as _warning_.
+When the information contains strategies for steering clear from mistakes, it will be labeled as _warning_.
 Each scenario assumes that you completed the previous ones, or that you are at least familiar with its objectives and terminology introduced.

 With the structure clear, let us jump into the [NOMAD page](https://nomad-lab.eu/prod/v1/staging/gui/search/entries?upload_create_time[gte]=1419895487748&upload_create_time[lte]=1694679900000).